 “The majority say this” is useful knowledge but it is not a serious argument.

 Here is where you might be tempted to make the sort of gesture I see so often on the topic of the pastoral epistles (1 Timothy, 2 Timothy and Titus), and say “but the majority of scholars say” that they were not written by Paul or during his lifetime, they were written later.
-Here is where I want to vent a bit of frustration and some New Testament scholars.
+Here is where I want to vent a bit of frustration about some New Testament scholars.
 I’ll try to be brief, but I must make a detour into the question of the authorship, as it is related to the issue of dating.
 “The majority say this” is useful knowledge but it is not a serious argument.
 In spite of the number of New Testament scholars who say that Paul did not write the pastoral epistles (1 Timothy, 2 Timothy, Titus), the more I look the more I think there is very little reason to doubt that he did write them.

 I’ll focus just on 1 Timothy as that’s where the salient quotation appears.
 1 Timothy cannot, in my view, be treated as a letter that was stated to have been written by Paul on the understanding – an understanding the first readers were supposed to have – that really it was written in the tradition of Paul.
 In this view we have a student or disciple of Paul writing some years after his death to an audience who knew the letter wasn’t coming from Paul, but rather was consistent with Paul’s teaching, both to the church and to the writer.
 The contents of the letter really don’t allow us that option.
 Not only does the letter claim to have been written by Paul (“Paul, an apostle of Christ Jesus by the command of God our Saviour and of Christ Jesus our hope”), but it purports to have been written by Paul to Timothy, who was in fact Paul’s companion in the book of Acts (“to Timothy, my loyal child in the faith”).
 The writer refers to his own travels with Timothy, at one point travelling to Macedonia and urging Timothy to remain in Ephesus (1:3).
 The writer claims Paul’s past as a persecutor of the church prior to his conversion (1:12-13).
 If the author was not Paul, then they were not presenting themselves as a disciple writing in a manner consistent with Paul; they were fraudulently claiming to be Paul.